AndreiMatveev/privateGPT/README.md

 ```
 MODEL_TYPE: supports LlamaCpp or GPT4All
 PERSIST_DIRECTORY: is the folder you want your vectorstore in
+SOURCE_DIRECTORY: folder for the input documents to be ingested from
 MODEL_PATH: Path to your GPT4All or LlamaCpp supported LLM
 MODEL_N_CTX: Maximum token limit for the LLM model
 EMBEDDINGS_MODEL_NAME: SentenceTransformers embeddings model name (see https://www.sbert.net/docs/pretrained_models.html)